ryppl/__legacy/source/workflows.rst

    to be generated (e.g. as GitHub_ does), we may eventually use that API where appropriate, but it's not a high priority.

+.. [#xml] I'm not attached to XML and we could easily allow other formats as well.
+XML makes the transition easier for Boost, though.